Looking for an optometrist in Hong Kong? Healthy Matters brings you an expert, practical guide with all the details you need.

 Currently in Hong Kong, there are just over 2,000 optometrists registered under the Optometrists Board of Hong Kong.
 Optometrists work in both private and public sectors of the healthcare system; in the public sector, they mainly work in support of ophthalmologists to carry out eye examinations for patients and identify possible conditions as well as suggest preventive measures.
 In the private sector, in conjunction to eye examinations, they can give prescriptions for eyeglasses or contact lenses.

 In Hong Kong, it takes a minimum of 5 years to be a qualified optometrist.
 Currently, within Hong Kong, there are only qualifiable courses at the Hong Kong Polytechnic University.
-Other recognised qualifications can be attained internationally in the UK, USA, Canada, Australia and New Zealand.
+Other recognized qualifications can be attained internationally in the UK, USA, Canada, Australia and New Zealand.

 The qualification for optometrists is divided into 4 categories; namely part I to part IV optometrists, part I optometrists are the highest rank of optometrists in Hong Kong, they have been professionally trained to give comprehensive eye examinations, prescribe optical aids, and can use diagnostic drugs, part II optometrists are also able to assess vision and prescribe for visual aid (such as glasses and contact lenses) but are not permitted for the use of drugs.
 As for part III and part IV optometrists, they primarily provide vision assessments and prescriptions for glasses.
-Once students attain their certificate for the Optometry programme at the Hong Kong Polytechnic, and have completed practical placement training during the 4th and 5th year of their course, they can immediately qualify as part I optometrists.
+Once students attain their certificate for the Optometry program at the Hong Kong Polytechnic University, and have completed practical placement training during the 4th and 5th year of their course, they can immediately qualify as part I optometrists.

 What services do Optometrists provide?